Aditya1001001/BabyNames/Readme.md

 # Mini-Project:BabyNames

-## Task-
+## Task

+Data on baby names from the United States is provided and I have to write a program with fuctions to answer questions about this data.
 The datafiles give information on the first names of people born in a particular year.
 We have data from 1880 through 2014 on both boys and girls names.

 1. Write the method totalBirths to  print the number of unique girls names , the number of unique boys names and the total names in the file.
 2. Write the method named getRank that has three parameters: an integer named year , a string named name , and a string named gender (F for female and M for male).
 This method returns the rank of the name in the file for the given gender, where rank 1 is the name with the largest number of births.
 If the name is not in the file, then 1 is returned.